 “ I draw energy and inspiration from my clients’ cutting-edge work in the life sciences and technology sectors.
 We collaborate and innovate to win their cases, just as my clients do to advance science and technology.

 Many of the world’s leading technology and life sciences companies call on Michael to lead trial teams in their most complex litigation.
 He served as co–lead counsel in two of the most–watched intellectual property battles of recent memory, including a high–profile smartphone case leading to a jury verdict of over $1 billion.
 He represented Uber, defending against Waymo’s autonomous vehicle trade secret claims.
 The life sciences industry’s first and most successful biotechnology company looks to Michael when patent disputes arise.
-He co–founded and currently co–chairs our Intellectual Property Practice Group.
+He co–founded and is a past co-chair of our Intellectual Property Practice Group.

 Michael’s work in several landmark cases has helped to shape the laws governing emerging technologies.
 Early in his career, he led the technical team that represented Fujitsu in its operating system software arbitration with IBM.
 He represented the motion picture industry in the On Command Video case, which established that on–demand video systems require a license under copyright’s public performance right.
 Michael represented Novell in the widely reported SCO v.
 Novell Linux litigation, prevailing in a bench trial on Novell’s multimillion–dollar claims, defeating SCO’s $200 million claim in a three–week jury trial, and defending those results on appeal in the Tenth Circuit.
 He also represented Autodesk in the Vernor v.
 Autodesk case, which established that copyright’s first sale doctrine does not immunize the re–sale of licensed software.